 Chang also uses sake kasu to lightly pickle cucumbers and carrots, to cut down the fishiness in her salmon soup and even to make a sake kasu ice cream.
 “There are a lot of different ways to play with sake kasu,” she says.
 “And that’s what makes it such a fun and versatile ingredient for chefs.
 Anyone at any station in the restaurant can be working with it in some way.”

 Tasting Counter, located in Somerville, is another restaurant where you can find Dovetail’s sake kasu featured on the menu.
-Owners Peter Ungar and Gin Hee use kasu in their red sea bream dish, which features a Dovetail Sake–brined fish, covered in a kasu butter sauce and plated with kasu gel dots with a pinch of confit lime.
+Owners Peter and Ginhee Ungár use kasu in their red sea bream dish, which features a Dovetail Sake–brined fish, covered in a kasu butter sauce and plated with kasu gel dots with a pinch of confit lime.

 They put the sake kasu into their kimchi, pickled lots of different vegetables and even used it in beurre blanc and crème brulée.
 They tried dehydrating it and milling it into flour, but the intense heat of the dehydrator ended up caramelizing it into a sort of fruit leather.
 Undaunted, they used the fruit leather in rice wine vinegar.

 But perhaps Tang and Griffin’s most successful recipe was their sake kasu-marinated mochiko chicken served with togarashi biscuits, maple syrup, kasu butter and kasu-fermented plum sauce.
 This “KFC bucket” so perfectly shows how versatile this ingredient can be—the chefs used it as a marinade, a seasoning and a fermentation catalyst all at once.